Mother fights coronavirus while her sister treats her at Loma Linda ICU - KESQ

 Mother fights coronavirus while her sister treats her at Loma Linda ICU

+Two sisters are deep in the battle against coronavirus: one of them is an ICU nurse at Loma Linda Medical Center.
+The other is intubated there, desperately fighting for her life.

-She was admitted to Loma Linda University Medical Center's intensive care unit last week after experiencing severe symptoms.
-What makes her different from other coronavirus patients, though, is that she's not alone in the hospital.
+Janet Santibanez, 31, was admitted to the intensive care unit last week after experiencing severe symptoms, like trouble breathing.

+"Her numbers don't look good; her x-rays look really bad," said Veronica Santibanez, her sister.
+"They're getting worse and worse."

-Her older sister, Maribel, is an ICU nurse there.
-She's been by her side every step of the way, including when she was put under for intubation Tuesday.
+She has to monitor her sister's condition from home.
+But she said their other sister, Maribel, has been by Janet's side every step of the way.
+"Giving her hope, letting her know not to give up, holding her hand when she needs to...it's very comforting."

-"Even though there's no visitors, there's no family allowed, she has at least one of her sisters there – helping her to give hope, to fight, to keep going," sister Veronica Santibanez said.

 You can reach Jake on Twitter, Facebook or email him at jake.ingrassia@kesq.com.